teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 facade.
 MB761 lets the same package request that facade for `learn` and `forget`, still with no new Partyline mutation, automatic activation or policy change. `observe` suppresses the shadow write and leaves the historical handler as the only mutating path.
+MB762 adds one on-only exact factoid recall increment to the core facade without mounting `whatis` or `?keyword`.

 ## Is the package operationally ready?